 “One of these days tell me about all the places you’ve gone to, and the experiences you’ve had.”

-I won’t be able to be truthful about almost any of those trips, nor about the experiences there.
-I’d have to somehow erase every possible suggestion that ghosts were involved in them.
-And I don’t know what lies I could tell about how I got into most of those buildings, which was what allowed me to witness so much crazy shit.
+I won’t be able to be truthful about almost any of those trips.
+I’ll have to somehow erase every possible suggestion that ghosts were involved.
+And I don’t know what lies I could tell about how I entered most of those buildings, which was what allowed me to witness so much crazy shit.
 I feel cold all of a sudden, and like a lying sack of garbage.
-Because I am.
+Which I am.

-I step away from the balustrade, and I make an effort to wipe every hint of unease from my face.
+When I step away from the balustrade, I make an effort to wipe every hint of unease from my face.

 “Well, let’s get into some rides, shall we?”